 Coffee is not a popular choice China though tea and all its types and preparations are a must on any occasion since immemorial times.

-Covering the coffee void in China there is, of course, Starbucks, but for an improved version there is a franchise called Paodora, the commercial brand from the Taiwanese company ‘Jack and Magic Pea Coffee Shop Group‘, which they label their coffeehouses as ‘City Action Coffee Shop’, and sometimes the cups go with ‘New Style Naissance’ or ‘Quality of life; character of people’ and phrases with this flourished Chinese style, so sometimes it’s hard to tell which brand is what…
+Covering the coffee void in China there is, of course, Starbucks, but for an improved version there is a franchise called Paodora, the commercial brand from the Taiwanese company ‘Jack and Magic Pea Coffee Shop Group‘, which labels their coffeehouses as ‘City Action Coffee Shop’, and sometimes the cups go with ‘New Style Naissance’ or ‘Quality of life; character of people’ and other quotes with this flourished Chinese style, so sometimes it’s hard to tell which brand is what…

-They specialize in tea and coffee in all the possible servings and preparations, and they have pastries and cakes, too, but most important, they are my favorite coffee shop ever for many reasons.
-Take into account I’m European and crazy about coffee.
+They specialize in tea and coffee in all the possible servings and preparations, and they have pastries and cakes too, but most important, they are my favourite coffee shop in China for many reasons.
+Take into account that I’m one of those Europeans crazy about coffee.
 A good sign is they have automatic espresso machines in all their shops, which is rare in China, where soluble or drip coffee makers are the

 disgustingly only choice.

-The shops are usually crowded because the cool status among the youngsters, as the design, the products and the general perception of the brand are something exotic in the fast-growing Chinese cities, eager for novelties.
+Their shops are usually crowded because a cool status among the youngsters, as the design, products and general perception of the brand are something exotic in the fast-growing Chinese cities, eager for novelties.
 Good thing is there’s almost one in each district of my city, some of them selling only pastries.

 Here some examples of what you can have in there:

-All the cups are sealed on the top for your convenience, to prevent any spilling.
-And about the prices, you can have a great espresso for 8 RMB (1 EUR; 1,2 USD).
-And a HUGE cup of ice coffee with milk is just 11 RMB (1,3 EUR; 1,7 USD), and when I say huge, I mean like this:
+All the cups are hot-sealed to prevent any spilling.
+About the prices, you can have a great espresso for 8 RMB (1 EUR; 1,2 USD).
+And a HUGE cup of ice coffee with milk for just 11 RMB (1,3 EUR; 1,7 USD), and when I say huge, I mean like this:

 And a carefully crafted mocca for 30 RMB (3,5 EUR; 4,6 USD), like this one: